MacDougall-Walker Correctional Institution

 The MacDougall-Walker Correctional Institution is a Level 4 & 5 (high & maximum) security level multi-mission facility for adult males, in Suffield, Connecticut.
-Based on its inmates population, it is the largest correctional facility in New England.
-It came into being on May 15, 2001, as the result of the merge between the Walker Reception and Special Management Unit and the MacDougall Correctional Institution.
+Based on its inmate population, it is the largest correctional facility in New England.
+It came into being on May 15, 2001, as the result of the merger of the Walker Reception and Special Management Unit and the MacDougall Correctional Institution.
 Combined the facility resides on 140 acres.

 The Staff & Inmates Population consists of (as of January 1, 2013):